 Great Waltham Parish Council (“Council”) welcomes the opportunity to comment on National Grid’s proposals to reinforce the high voltage electricity transmission network between Norwich, Bramford and Tilbury, as well as a proposed connection substation to connect new offshore wind generation, under its East Anglia Green Energy Enablement (GREEN) project.
 We understand that new overland transmission lines are being proposed for the majority of the route, carried by large, visually intrusive latticed metal pylons.

-We see that part of the proposed graduated swathe for the lines slices across a section of our parish, entering across the River Chelmer from the parish Little Waltham, just south of the Langleys estate, then across fields before going over Chelmsford Road somewhere between its junction with the B1008 and the Rose and Crown public house, across Lark’s Lane and fields to the south of Broad’s Green, and then into the parish of Broomfield either across or to the west of Sparrowhawk Wood (as named in OS Explorer 1:25,000 Map 183).
+We see that part of the proposed graduated swathe for the lines slices across a section of our parish, entering across the River Chelmer from the parish Little Waltham, just south of the Langleys estate, then across fields before going over Chelmsford Road somewhere between its junction with the B1008 and the Rose and Crown public house, across Lark’s Lane and fields to the south of Broad’s Green, and then into the parish of Broomfield either across or to the west of the ancient woodland of Sparrowhawk Wood (as named in OS Explorer 1:25,000 Map 183).
 The lines would seem to be very close to – and even possibly above – a number of properties (some both historic and listed) along Chelmsford Road, Lark’s Lane and in Broad’s Green.

+The route would be framed within the view east from the village of Great Waltham, Langleys estate, several listed buildings and a popular pub.
+The health and mental wellbeing of the residents will be compromised by this unnecessary violation of the vista they currently enjoy.

 You may be unaware that the proposed swathe would pass through an area which has over several decades been protected from development by Chelmsford City Council.
 The valley of the River Chelmer is considered to be a ‘green lung’ into the heart of Chelmsford and the area between Broad’s Green and Broomfield Hospital is considered to be a ‘green wedge’ with the countryside protected from further urban expansion.

+The swathe cuts through a narrow area between Great Waltham and Little Waltham and in doing so has to span a unique row of 16 poplar trees which have been there for decades and are a major characteristic of the route along Chelmsford Road.
+They are taller than the height of pylon wires and it is difficult to see how the span of wires between the pylons could weave through them without necessitating some removal.
+These poplars are a mainstay of the character of the area.

 Also, you may be unacquainted with the of the nature of the Langleys estate and its associated parkland.
 The estate has medieval origins along with much of the ancient woodland.
 Multi-period archaeological deposits are known from the zone from the Neolithic through to the 2nd World War.
 The nearby village of Great Waltham itself has evidence of occupation from the Roman period onwards.
 Langleys is a 17th century grade 1 listed house.
 The estate visible today dates at least to the thirteenth century with the parkland and house coming under the ownership of the Langleys estate in the 14th century.
 Elements of woodland shown on the first edition OS survive within the present landscape along with much of the original parkland.
 It is possible that earthworks would survive within these woodlands.
 If implemented, your proposal would disfigure this ancient landscape.